TiuPhersu/Card-RPG/README.md

 ## Gameplay
 ### MOVEMENT
-The player can move in a 3d dimension and can jump in the overworld.
+The player is a 2d sprite and can move in a 3d dimension and can jump in the overworld and intereact with the world to solve puzzles.
+The world is in rooms and the character can move between rooms through a door or entryway.

 ### CARD BATTLER
+The player will enter combat when the player sprite touches the enemy, enemy can be avoided by having them not see you or outrunning the enemy until you go into the next room.
+During combat there will be a deck of cards and you will draw them into your hand.
+You will play cards and the total will be calculates which will result in damage, block, and/or status effects.
+The enemy will show their intent whether they are going to block or attack.

+### OBJECTIVE
+Player will try to reach the end of the zone and will fight the area boss.
+Afterwards then the player can participate in the next zone.

+### ZONE
+There will be 5 zones/biomes in the game.
+The 5th zone is the final zone.
+The Player can play any of the zones in any particular order.
+Especially if the player wants to enter the final zone

+## Mechanic
 ![alt text](https://github.com/TiuPhersu/Card-RPG/blob/main/Design/Card%20RPG%20Prototype.jpg?raw=true)

 #### DECK
 - The player character will start with 10 card set.
 - The pet/companion will have a 5 card set.
+- Deck will have 25 cards total

 #### ENERGY
-- The player starts with 5 energy.
+- The player starts with 3 energy.
 - The pet/companion increases the energy count by 1.

 #### HAND
-- Draw 7 cards.
+- Draw 5 cards.
-- Max hand size of 20.
+- Max hand size of 10.

 #### ACTION
 - Player will place cards in the pool.